-Since FY2013 about 2.6 trillion have been injected into the power sector as equity adjustments to clear circular debt.
-In addition, about Rs 3.1 trillion has been injected as subsidy since FY2007 (Figure 2).
+Since FY2013 about 2.6 trillion are injected into the power sector as equity adjustments to clear circular debt.
+In addition, about Rs 3.1 trillion are injected as subsidy since FY2007 (Figure 2).

 Fig. 2.
 Circular Debt Growth and Government Liquidity Support